-Under the fiscal year 2017 bonus program, our Named Executive Officers were eligible to receive annual bonuses of up to 200% of their target bonus levels.
+Under the fiscal year 2018 bonus program, our Named Executive Officers were eligible to receive annual bonuses of up to 200% of their target bonus levels.

-For fiscal year 2017, the Compensation Committee selected revenue and pre-tax income as the corporate financial performance measures, as well as the achievement of certain operational imperatives, for the corporate performance measures for the Named Executive Officer annual bonuses.
-The targeted corporate financial goals for our Chief Executive Officer and other Named Executive Officers were above the range of public guidance provided by the company for revenue growth and profitability at the beginning of fiscal year 2017.
-In order for any bonus to be paid, the company was required to achieve the pre-determined thresholds for both revenue and pre-tax income.
+For fiscal year 2018, the Compensation Committee selected revenue, earnings per share (EPS) and annual bookings as the corporate financial performance measures for the Named Executive Officer annual bonuses.
+The targeted corporate financial goals for our Chief Executive Officer and other Named Executive Officers were above the range of public guidance provided by the company for revenue growth and EPS at the beginning of fiscal year 2018.
+In order for any bonus to be paid, the company was required to achieve the pre-determined thresholds for both revenue and EPS.
 These financial goals are described in detail below.

-For fiscal 2017, the individual performance goals for each non-CEO Named Executive Officer were generally tied to the roles and responsibilities of the individual executive officer and their responsibility for our overall progress towards achievement of our strategic plan.
-These individual performance measures were generally intended to serve as a guide for our Chief Executive Officer's and Compensation Committee's evaluation of each executive's individual performance and overall contributions during fiscal year 2017 and no formula or pre-established weightings were assigned to such measures.
+For fiscal 2018, the individual performance goals for each non-CEO Named Executive Officer were generally tied to the roles and responsibilities of the individual executive officer and their responsibility for our overall progress towards achievement of our strategic plan.
+These individual performance measures were generally intended to serve as a guide for our Chief Executive Officer's and Compensation Committee's evaluation of each executive's individual performance and overall contributions during fiscal year 2018 and no formula or pre-established weightings were assigned to such measures.
 As a result, the final evaluation of each non-CEO Named Executive Officer's individual performance for annual bonus plan purposes, and the resulting percentage achievement, was ultimately a subjective analysis by our Chief Executive Officer and the Compensation Committee.
 The individual objectives for the non-CEO Named Executive Officers were as follows: